By now, we know that Splash pages are comprised of blocks, containers and elements so let’s take a look at how to add each.

 Check out our complete walkthrough of saving and sharing blocks here.

 Much like adding a block, elements can be added within the Layout tree and on page.
 To add an element within the layout tree, expand the block in which you’d like to add your element and click the light blue circle plus icon.
+Note: our advanced Designer Pro offering is needed to add new elements.

 To add an element on page, hover over the bottom of an existing element and click the light blue circle plus that appears as you mouse over.